Update: Createspace is now officially merged with Kindle Direct Publishing. You need to move from Createspace to KDP.

-Createspace is coming to an end
+Createspace has come to an end.

 If you have published paperback titles using the Createspace service, it is time to think about moving your books to Amazon KDP.
 (Kindle Direct Publishing)